johdcyber/subdomain_enum/README.md

 python subdomain_enum.py example.com

-The script will then print a list of all valid subdomains that it found to the console and write the successful connections to the file succes.domain.txt.
+The script will then print a list of all valid subdomains that it found to the console and write the successful connections to the file succesdomains.txt.

 Usage: